 Olive Oil Acidity is an Important Parameter

 Basically, acidity shows the health of the olives.
 The lower olive oil acidity, the better.
 For instance, extra virgin olive oil acidity has an upper limit of 0.8%.
-But premium quality olive oil brands to trust have up to 5 or 10 times lower acidity, i.e. 0.1 – 0.2 percent!
+But premium quality olive oil brands to trust have up to 5 or 10 times lower acidity, i.e. up to 0.3 percent!

 Mainly, acidity is one of the key parameters, but not the only one.
 Evidently, acidity indicates the health of the olives.
 The lower acidity tells that the healthier olives were used to press the olive juice.
 Accordingly, such olive oil will also contain more antioxidants and other nutrients.
 Also, the low acidity extra pure olive oil is great for baking.